NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 The poses are loaded from the `poses.yaml` file.
 The file is located in the `config` folder of the `workshop_packaging_manager` package.
 The file contains the poses for the robot to move to.
 They are configured into a .yaml file to be able to easily modify them if needed, as each robot can slightly differ from the other.

+> 💡 Tip : in the poses.yaml file, the poses are stored with the following format :
+>```yaml
+>poses:
+>  pose_1: [0.0, 0.0, 0.0, 0.0, 0.0, 0.0]
+>```
+>Where the list of 6 floats represents the joint values of the robot to move to the pose.
+>At this point please implement the `_load_poses` method to load the poses from the file and return the poses as a dictionary, the poses will be defined in the next steps.

 As described in the schema, the node creates a `Conveyor Controller`.

 ```python